-Thinking about creating your own real estate website can be daunting, especially if you’re not particularly tech-savvy.
-Learning the ins-and-outs of website building, including html code, is both time consuming and frustrating.
-To help alleviate pressure, several companies have unveiled specialty websites – a type of plug-and-play way of trying to maximize benefit while minimizing effort.
+Thinking about creating your real estate website can be daunting, especially if you’re not particularly tech-savvy.
+Learning the ins-and-outs of website building, including HTML code, is both time consuming and frustrating.
+Several companies have unveiled specialty sites – a type of plug-and-play way of trying to maximize benefit while minimizing effort.
 For some real estate agents, this basic out-of-the-box solution is perfect – or at least a great starting point.
-However, there are some complex problems arising from some of these website solutions:
+However,some complex problems are arising from some of these website solutions:

 - Limited Space: Some website platforms limit your growth.
 You’re only able to store a certain amount of photos, videos, files, and pages.
 Although this may not at all seem like a deterrent when you’re just getting started with a primary focus on the essentials of a real estate website such as the About page, Contact page, Credentials page, and Listings page.
 But once you’re past the basics and ready to work some real magic with content marketing, you may find yourself painted into a corner, unable to grow.

 - Ownership of Content: If you’re using a company-specific website, provided by your real estate company, you may be shocked to realize you do not own any of the content you put on that website.
-For example, you may spend two years at the X Real Estate Company building out a bad-ass real estate website chock full of seller and buyer articles.
-But when the relationship with X Real Estate Company begins to wane and you find yourself searching for a new work home, you won’t be able to take your website with you.
+For example, you may spend two years at the X Real Estate Company building out a bad-ass real estate site chock full of articles for buyers and sellers.
+But when the relationship with X Real Estate Company begins to wane, and you find yourself searching for a new work home, you won’t be able to take your website with you.
 It has to stay behind, owned by the company who provided it to you.

-- Free Vs. Paid: You typically get what you pay for.
-Free websites, including WordPress websites, do not generally pay off when it comes to search engine optimization.
-Hosted, paid websites pack SEO punch.
+- Free Vs. Paid: You typically get what you pay for; it’s true.
+Free websites, including WordPress sites, do not pay off when it comes to search engine optimization.
+Hosted, paid sites pack SEO punch.

 - Widgets & Plugins: Plugins and widgets are third-party programs designed to help your website perform in ways that it otherwise wouldn’t perform.
 There are plugins to aid with content creation and publication, search engine optimization and readability, or to ease the efforts of mastering certain elements such as rich snippets.
 Rich snippets are a way of “marking up” content so that it draws the attention of search engines, where it’s displayed and highlighted in a special fashion in response to a search query.
 Plugins are created by companies who then provide a simplified “short code” for you to embed in your website.